Boomtown (2002 TV series): Home media

 Lionsgate Home Entertainment has released the first season of Boomtown on DVD in Region 1 on July 20, 2004.
 Season 1 was subsequently released in Region 2 as well.
 Despite strong sales of season 1 and popular demand on TV-DVD websites, season 2 was never released in the USA or UK.
 The season 2 episodes were made available on the french DVD box set Boomtown Complet, which also includes a short interview with French film critic Alain Carraze, who offers comments about the show.
 The DVD's released in the United States contain an optional commentary soundtrack by individuals who were involved in making the show but this is absent from the French and British DVD releases.

 The Region 1 release has been discontinued and is now out of print.

-As of 2025, this show isn't available for streaming on Peacock, but was available on Amazon Prime Video before being removed in January 2021.
-Comcast has yet to release a complete series of the show on the said streaming service.
+In February 2006, Viacom (now known as Paramount Skydance) purchased the live-action film and television assets of DreamWorks for $1.6 billion.
+This granted it partial ownership of Boomtown, as the show's underlying rights were originally split between NBC Studios and DreamWorks Television.
+As of 2025, this show isn't available for streaming on NBCUniversal's streaming service Peacock, or Paramount's streaming services Pluto TV and Paramount+, but it was available on Amazon Prime Video before being removed in January 2021.
+NBCUniversal and Paramount have yet to release a complete series of the show on home video.

 International distribution rights for the series are currently held by MGM.